ForestAdmin/agent-nodejs/docs/agent-customization/relationships/single-record.md

 ## One-to-One relations

-In a one-to-one relation, there is at most a one-to-one mapping between records in two collections (the relation can be unset for some records, but no record from the first collection can be linked to more than one record in the other).
+In a one-to-one relation, there is a one-to-one mapping between records in two collections.
+The relation can be unset for some records, but no record from the first collection can be linked to more than one record in the other collection.

 Think about persons and passports: A person can have at most one passport, and each passport belong to a single person.